Royal Jelly Benefits (and a fudge recipe!)

-Royal jelly may help increase your natural fertility by providing your body with needed nutrients.
+Royal jelly benefits may include helping increase your fertility by providing your body with important nutrients.

 This “jelly” is actually secreted by the worker bees within a hive and used to feed all growing larvae for three days.
-When the hive needs a new queen bee, a larvae is selected and placed within a specially constructed queen cell.
-These particular cells allow for the larvae to be surrounded with copious amounts of this royal jelly, which feed her during her entire growth period whereas the non fertile worker bees are only fed this jelly in their beginning growth stage.
+When the hive needs a new queen bee, a larva is selected and placed within a specially constructed queen cell.
+These particular cells allow for the larvae to be surrounded with copious amounts of this royal jelly, which feed her during her entire growth period whereas the non-fertile worker bees are only fed this jelly in their beginning growth stage.

-Feeding a larvae like this signals the development of a queen, which includes the formation of the ovaries needed to lay eggs.
+Feeding larvae like this signal the development of a queen, which includes the formation of the ovaries needed to lay eggs.

 While absent of the ever important fat-soluble vitamins, it remains a good source of B vitamins, protein, small amounts of amino acids and fatty acids, as well trace minerals, some enzymes, and trace amounts of vitamin C.

-It’s been shown in some studies to balance hormones and increase egg health.
+- It’s also been shown in some studies to balance hormones and increase egg health.

 I actually bought a royal jelly complex (available on Amazon) awhile back.
 To be honest, I bought this complex just because it was available locally, but along with raw honey and royal jelly it also contains American ginseng, bee pollen (rich in amino acids and studies have shown that it helps increase libido, improves ovarian function, and alleviates PMS), and bee propolis (known to stimulate the immune system and relieve inflammation).

 It tastes rather sweet due to the honey, so it was pleasant to take, but I was finding it difficult to take regularly.
 Sometimes I’d put some in a smoothie, other times I’d just take a spoonful, although that was not my favorite way.
-It tends to have a weird texture and aftertaste when eaten alone.
+The blend I purchased had a weird texture and aftertaste when eaten alone.

 But last night, brilliance hit.